joinpursuit/AC_4_Web/units/deepdive/lessons/SQL/other_statements.md

     .catch(function (err) {
       return next(err);
     });
   }
+);
 ```

 Let's slow down and look closely at the above function.
 We have the method `any`,
 which we're giving a string-formatted SQL request as an argument.
 True to its name,
 pg-promise returns a Promise object from this method.
+So, `getAllPuppies()` returns a Promise of... all the puppies!

-We can then utilize the `.then`
+We can then utilize the `.then` method (remember Promises?) to send a response to
-method (remember Promises?) to send a response to the client once we fetch the
+the client in our `router.get` function once we fetch the data from our database
-data from our database server.
+server.
 We then use `.catch` to handle any errors.

+Those of you who are following me might notice that a) literally the only new thing
+we're introducing here is the `db.any` method.
+You might also think, "okay, so true
+to its name, that function gets anything.
+But what about getting one thing?
+Or
+creating something?
+Or deleting?"

+Well, we've got methods for that, all bundled into pg-promise.
+Here they are:

+* Any
+  - Expects 0 - infinity rows.
+* One
+  - Expects a single row.
+Useful for creating one new row or requesting one row.
+* Many
+  - Expects one or more rows.
+* None
+  - Expects no rows.
+* Result
+  - Returns the original object when resolved.
+Useful for getting information
+    about, for example, elements you're deleting).

+Take a look at today's [**project**]() to get a sense of how to put all of this
+together in Express!